 by Gina Burgess

-Creating a truly good story is not only an art, it is a skilled art.
+Creating a truly good story is not only an art, it is a skilled art that can be learned.
 There are certain skills in creative writing that do come naturally.
 Some people have a way with words that are incredibly interesting, while others have to work to get the same effect.
 However, character development is something that no one can just sit down and do unless they are a scholar of human nature.

 Georgette Heyer was such a scholar.
 Her mastery of character development was so powerful you did not have to read a name to know who was talking in the dialogue.
 She had distinct personalities similar to Jane Austin’s, although not quite as striking.
 For example, in The Black Moth the evil character Devil Andover is actually the same person as Satanas the Duke of Avon in These Old Shades.
 Same characteristics, same mannerisms, the same syntax of speech, the same man.
 What is so interesting about this character is that Devil in The Black Moth is the person you wish to die because he is so evil, while in These Old Shades you soon develop a great empathy for him and hope for his salvation.

-Some good tips for character development come from The Creative Writer series (Addison-Wesley, 1998) but I don’t know which one because I didn’t notate where the prompts came from, however, I added the illustrations and narrative.
+Some good tips for character development come from The Creative Writer series (Addison-Wesley, 1998) but I don’t know which one because I didn’t notate where the prompts came from, however, the added the illustrations and narratives are mine.

 1. Give physical details about the character within prose.
 Don’t just list long, black hair, ruby red lips, curvaceous body, wearing sneakers and an evening dress.
 Do it creatively.

 Her raven black hair shimmered under each street light as she ran up the street.
 Her lips looked dark red in the dim light and were parted as she panted for air.
 The tail of her evening dress was tucked into her belt, showcasing each of her delicious curves.
 The slap of her sneakers echoed down the empty street and was accompanied by screeching tires and manly shouts to stop.
 She ignored them all.